 Spend one week enjoying Mediterranean beaches, amazing architecture, delicious cuisine, fabulous shopping and renowned museums in sunny Barcelona!
 Ancient, lively, yet very laidback, the cultural attractions of Spain’s second largest city are legendary.
 See Gaudí’s Sagrada Família Basilica.
-Tour the ruins of the ancient Roman Forum.
 Check out the ever-lively Boqueria food market on Barcelona’s iconic Rambla street.
 Wander the narrow, medieval streets of the Old Town.
 Have a picnic in gorgeous Ciutadella Park.
 Spend a day in cava wine country.
 Travel north to see the turquoise waters of Spain’s famed Costa Brava.
 We promise with six nights in Barcelona, you won’t run out of things to do!

 Flights: New York-Barcelona, Barcelona-New York¹

 Board your flight from the United States to Barcelona, Spain.

 Bid farewell to Spain as you board your return flight to the United States.